-First, let's start with the pros: it has a lovely scent, so no wonder it's popular as a fragrance ingredient in natural products wanting to be free from synthetic fragrances but still wanting to smell nice.
+First, let us start with the pros: it has a lovely scent, so no wonder that it is popular as a fragrance ingredient in natural products wanting to be free from synthetic fragrances but still wanting to smell nice.
 The scent of lavender is famous for having calming and relaxing properties and some smallish scientific studies do support that.
-Inhaled volatile compounds seem to have a soothing effect on the central nervous system and studies show that lavender aromatherapy can improve patient's anxiety and experience in hospitals.
+Inhaled volatile compounds seem to have a soothing effect on the central nervous system and studies have shown that lavender aromatherapy can improve patient's anxiety and experience in hospitals.

 Another pro is that lavender oil has some nice antimicrobial and antibacterial properties.
-It also has some local pain-relieving and smooth muscle relaxing magic powers.
+It also has some local pain relieving and muscle relaxing magical powers.
 Lavender oil is also often claimed to have anti-inflammatory properties.
-We did find a study confirming that but it was the essential oil of the leaves and not the much more commonly used flowers and the two differ in their main chemical compounds very much (the main components of the flower essential oil are linalyl acetate and linalool [around 80% the two together] while it is 1,8-Cineole [around 65%] in the essential oil of the leaves).
+We have found a study confirming this but it was the essential oil of the leaves and not the much more commonly used flowers and the two differ in their main chemical compounds very much.
+(The main components of the flower essential oil are linalyl acetate and linalool [around 80% the two together] while it is 1,8-Cineole [around 65%] in the essential oil of the leaves.)

-Now, let's see the cons: similar to a bunch of other essential oils, the main components of lavender oil are potentially irritating fragrant components.
-The two main components are linalyl acetate (about 50%) and linalool (about 35%) and both autoxidises on air exposure forming strong contact allergens.
-To make things even worse, lavender oil seems to be cytotoxic from concentrations as low as 0.25% (concentration up to 0.125% were kind of ok).
+Now, let us look at the cons: similar to a bunch of other essential oils, the main components of lavender oil are potentially irritating fragrant components.
+The two main components are linalyl acetate (about 50%) and linalool (about 35%) and both autoxidise on exposure to the air forming strong contact allergens.
+To make things even worse, lavender oil seems to be cytotoxic from concentrations as low as 0.25% (concentration up to 0.125% were ok).

 There is also an often cited Japanese study that made patch tests with lavender oil for 9 years and found a huge increase in lavender oil sensitivity in 1997 (from 1.1% in 1990 to 8.7% in 1997 and 13.9% in 1998).
-This was the year when using dried lavender flower in pillows, wardrobes and everywhere became fashionable in Japan, so it seems that increased exposure to lavender results in increased risk of sensitivity.
+This was the year when using dried lavender flowers in pillows, wardrobes, and elsewhere became fashionable in Japan, so it seems that increased exposure to lavender results in increased risk of sensitivity.

 It's one of the active parts of Chamomile that contains about 30% of bisabolol.
 It's a clear oily fluid that is used in skincare as a nice anti-inflammatory and soothing ingredient.